Wind turbine from the buttom

 • Aging processes in the pitch system or at the blade bearing

-The existence of relative pitch angle errors can result in aerodynamic imbalances, leading to significant repercussions for wind turbines.
+The existence of relative blade angle errors can result in aerodynamic imbalances, leading to significant repercussions for wind turbines.
 These imbalances can:

 • Subject the turbines to structural strains, reducing their lifespan,